ga-wdi-boston/game-project-api/README.md

   }
 }
 ```

 If the request is unsuccessful, the response will have an HTTP Status of 400 Bad Request, and the response body will be JSON describing the errors.

 ### watch

 The `watch` action is handled differently than all the others.
 Because `watch` implements a streaming source of data, we'll use a wrapper around the html5 object EventSource to handle the events sent.

 You can find the wrapper [here](public/js/resource-watcher-0.1.0.js).
-The wraper is also available from the deployed app at the path `/js/resource-watcher-0.1.0.js`.
+The wrapper is also available from the deployed app at the path `/js/resource-watcher-0.1.0.js`.

 The events that watch implements let you know when a game has been updated.
 By using this interface you can write code that lets a player see another's move almost as it happens.
 Updates to the game from one player's browser are sent to the other's browser.